Hannes Tiedemann: Personal life

 In 1862, Tiedemann married Luisa (also referred to as Louise or Louisa) Höck (also spelled Hook or Hoeck).

-The Tiedemann family consisted of Hannes, his wife, Luisa, his mother, Wiebka, and six children: Wilhelmine Hanna (died in infancy), August Johannes (survived to adulthood), Emma (died at 15), Ernst (died in infancy), Dora Louise (survived to adulthood), and Albert (died in infancy), though it is alleged that Tiedemann also fathered another child, named Herbert, with a woman named Ella May Clark.

 After losing his wife, Luisa, in 1895 to liver failure, Tiedemann remarried.
 His second wife was named Henrietta.
 This subsequent marriage led to rumors regarding Luisa's purported cause of death.
 Tiedemann's second marriage ended in divorce after one year.

 Tiedemann died on January 22, 1908, following a massive stroke he suffered while on a walk in a park, though it has been claimed that he died due to complications relating to Arterial Sclerosis.

 Franklin Castle ("Tiedemann House") and Stone Castle

 In late 1880, Tiedemann built two houses.
 Although it was named "Stone Castle", the first house was not constructed of stone and did not resemble a castle either.
 It was built in the popular half-timbered Tudor-revival style of the time.

 His second home, also known as the "Franklin Castle", was named after the road on which it was built.